Film

 Graduate skills and career opportunities

-In 2019, Film formed an Industry Advisory Panel.
-The members of this panel are: Lenny Abrahamson, Aoife Duffin, Gavin Fitzgerald, Paddy Breathnach, Alan Gilsenan, Ed Guiney, Neasa Hardiman, Katie Holly, Lucy Kennedy, Helena Korner, Claire McGirr, Niall McKay, Maeve O'Boyle, Marian Quinn, Ken Wardrop.
-The panel is available to offer career advice to students and to give talks on careers in the industry.
-Many of our graduates have gone on to undertake further training and enter the film industry, while others have gone on to careers in writing, journalism, marketing, as well as to advanced study.
+Film formed an Industry Advisory Panel in 2019.
+The members of this panel are: Lenny Abrahamson, Aoife Duffin, Gavin Fitzgerald, Paddy Breathnach, Alan Gilsenan, Ed Guiney, Neasa Hardiman, Katie Holly, Lucy Kennedy, Helena Korner, Claire McGirr, Niall McKay, Maeve O’Boyle, Marian Quinn, and Ken Wardrop.
+While many of our graduates enter the film industry in a variety of roles, further training may be necessary to be industry ready.

 Your degree and what you’ll study